MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 - Generation 2 images
 - Generalized VM image
-- 127 GB limit on VM image size
+- 127-GB limit on VM image size
 - Microsoft Edge version 80 or higher
 - The image definition is recommended to have [trusted launch enabled as the security type](/azure/virtual-machines/trusted-launch)